-Our program is approved by the California Commission on Teacher Credentialing (CTC), one of the highest standards in the industry.
+This higher education graduate program is approved by the California Commission on Teacher Credentialing (CTCC), one of the highest standards in the country and the world.

-CSOE also offers this program as a way to get your PPS credential online if you already have a master’s degree in psychology, counseling, or education—The PPS Credential in School Counseling is offered as a stand-alone option that allows transfer credit and practicum hours—so you continue to grow, instead of repeat.
+If you already have a master's degree in psychology, counseling, or education, the PPS Credential in School Counseling is offered as a stand-alone option for those looking to start a counseling profession.

 Mentorship and Fieldwork

-Study with professors and instructors in the school counselor education online program understand the challenges you face in today’s schools and apply what you learn in the classroom to real-world experience in a school setting.
+Your professors and instructors in the school counselor education online program understand the challenges you face as a professional counselor, and will apply what you learn in the classroom to real-world experience in a school setting.